-The Authority has cash on deposit in the State Pooled Investment Fund and Local Government Investment Pool administered by the State Treasurer.
-The funds are very liquid; there are no minimum amounts or lengths of time for investment with the exception of a 24-hour notice for withdrawals exceeding \$5,000,000.
+The Authority has cash on deposit in the State Pooled Investment Fund administered by the State Treasurer.
+The funds are very liquid; there are no minimum amounts or lengths of time for investment.
 The funds' investment policy and required risk disclosures are presented in the State of Tennessee's Treasurer's Report.
-That report is available on the state's website at www.tn.gov/treasury.
+That report is available on the state's website at www.treasury.tn.gov.

-The Authority's deposits are held in a financial institution, which participates in the bank collateral pool administered by the State Treasurer.
+The Authority has deposits held in a financial institution which participates in the bank collateral pool administered by the State Treasurer.
 The securities pledged to protect these accounts are pledged in the aggregate rather than against each individual account.
 The members of the pool may be required by agreement to pay an assessment to cover any deficiency.
 Under this additional assessment agreement, public fund accounts covered by the pool are considered to be insured for purposes of credit risk disclosure.